 International flights to/from the start/end of your tour and departure taxes

 Tips on included excursions, visas, travel insurance, personal items and single rooms.

 Airport transfers and pre and post tour accommodation

 Spending money – budget for meals, snacks, drinks, limited souvenirs, laundry, tips and any extras

-Optional excursions - Please see our optional excursions guide on the dossier page for a comprehensive list of optional activities and excursions available on this tour.
+Optional excursions - Please see the optional excursions on the dossier page for a comprehensive list of optional activities and excursions available on this tour.

 Day 1 to 1 - Arrive Lima

 Lima was founded by the Spanish Conquistador Francisco Pizarro in 1535 after he eradicated the Incas and made the city his capital.
 Lima has many fine colonial buildings and some of the best museums in South America including the Gold Museum, Museum of the Inquisition and the Catacombs below the San Francisco Church.
-Peru's capital has much to offer and many of the sights, including the city's two main squares the Plaza de Armas and Plaza San Martin, are within easy walking distance The Plaza de Armas houses the Cathedral, Municipal Palace and Presidential Palace where the changing of the guard can be seen every day at 12 noon.
+Peru's capital has much to offer and many of the sights, including the city's two main squares the Plaza de Armas and Plaza San Martin, boast some fantastic sightseeing opportunities.
+The Plaza de Armas houses the Cathedral, Municipal Palace and Presidential Palace where the changing of the guard can be seen every day at 12 noon.
 There are also many markets in Lima, possibly the best being in the central district.

 Day 2 to 3 - Amazon Jungle